by Lisa Washington

 - Maintaining soil temperature

-The primary dangers your beefsteak tomatoes face are diseases if they’re not rotated.
+The primary dangers your beefsteak tomatoes face are common tomato diseases if they’re not rotated.

 Some of these disease problems include: